-The financial proposal shall specify the total budget estimated in USD, as well as a detailed breakdown of budget items as per the Technical proposal, linked to deliverables.
-Payments shall be based upon outputs, i.e. upon delivery of the services specified in the ToR.
+The financial proposal shall indicate total budget estimated in USD, as well as a detailed breakdown of budget items.
+Payments will be based on outputs, i.e. upon delivery of the services specified in the TOR.

-The financial proposal should also include all other applicable costs, such as: translation, meeting costs, transportation (local and international), daily subsistence costs (if applicable).
-If not provided by ToR, UNICEF will not reimburse costs not directly related to the assignment outcome, such as translation/interpretation services, local travels, passport/visa costs, hardware, software, stationery, logistic and meeting costs.
+No local travel envisaged under this exercise.
+All work will be done remotely, therefore the financial offer should include all additional applicable costs, such as: translation, meeting costs etc. If not provided by the ToR, UNICEF will not reimburse additional costs not directly related to the assignment outcome, such as translation/ interpretation services, local travels, passport/visa costs, hardware, software, stationery, logistic and meeting costs.